 Location: Stobi, Republic of Macedonia and Karabunar-Septemvri, Bulgaria , Bulgaria

 The pack is combination of two Balkan Heritage Field School (BHFS) projects focused on Ancient Greek and Roman Archaeology, History and Culture.
-It provides to either students or people interested in Archaeology and Ancient Greek and Roman World comprehensive experience (from four to eight weeks, covering the Classical, Hellenistic, Roman and Late Roman periods) at two different sites in two neighboring European countries: Stobi in Republic of Macedonia and Emporion Pistiros in Bulgaria.
+It provides to either students or people interested in Archaeology and Ancient Greek and Roman World comprehensive experience (from six to eight weeks, covering the Classical, Hellenistic, Roman and Early Byzantine periods) at two different sites in two neighboring European countries: Stobi in the Republic of Macedonia and emporion Pistiros in Bulgaria.
 What is more choosing to participate in the pack’s proposals the BHFS participants will benefit from the considerably reduced admission fees and faster registration.

 The ANCIENT GREEK AND ROMAN PACK combines the following Balkan Heritage Field School (BHFS) projects: